 - Include race and ethnicity in vaccination data.
 In order to identify and mitigate vaccination challenges faced by racial and ethnic minorities, plans must first identify and understand where these issues are occurring.
 Many health plans are including race and ethnicity information in their COVID-19 trackers and dashboards.
 Tracking a variety of demographic data, including race, sexual orientation, disability, gender identity, language preference, etc., can provide an invaluable perspective, as many of these identities may intersect, resulting in a higher impact from COVID-19 (e.g., a person with disability who is also a racial and ethnic minority).
 Using this information, plans are able to identify where to do additional outreach and if it should be culturally and linguistically tailored.
 This may include seeing which local communities have been most affected by COVID-19 in terms of cases or deaths.
 Plans may also choose to focus their efforts on communities experiencing low vaccination rates or low rates of follow-up for the second dose.

 - Acknowledge the uncertainties and challenges faced by racial and ethnic minorities, both historically and in the current moment.
-The COVID-19 pandemic has added to existing health inequities faced by racial and ethnic minorities; acknowledging this reality and addressing common concerns, including historic racism in the health care system, can help health plans to build trust with their members.
+The COVID-19 public health emergency has added to existing health inequities faced by racial and ethnic minorities; acknowledging this reality and addressing common concerns, including historic racism in the health care system, can help health plans to build trust with their members.
 Health plans are providing culturally and linguistically tailored outreach to promote vaccination as a way to protect oneself and one’s community against the pandemic.
 One common concern among some underserved populations is that they were not adequately represented in clinical trials of the vaccines.
 However, Kaiser Family Foundation reported that trials for the COVID-19 vaccinations have included historically high levels of diversity compared to other drug trials.
 One health plan is explicitly naming and addressing this concern in their outreach messaging by including facts about the COVID-19 vaccination trials.
 For more information that may help your plan learn about and acknowledge racism in healthcare, please visit the CDC’s new page on Racism and Health.